Meet our team of high-quality providers.

 We’re not meant to do this alone.
 Whether you come looking for new skills or perspective, for help making meaning or finding purpose, for help restoring a relationship, or just an ear to listen and validate – I would love to walk with you in your journey.
 My desire is to provide therapy that focuses on the whole person – mind, body, and spirit – by collaborating with you in a safe and nonjudgmental way to create goals that promote health, growth, and autonomy.
 We may do this by exploring your thoughts, feelings, and behaviors and looking for ways to overcome old patterns.
 With children the process often involves play and finding safety in adult relationships.

-I’m honored to work with individuals, families, and couples of any orientation.
+I’m honored to work with individuals of any orientation.
 I frequently see people who want help with depression, anxiety, life transitions, parenting concerns, behavioral issues, marriage and relationship issues, divorce and separation recovery, suicidal thoughts, and faith issues.
 I take a person-centered and psychodynamic approach, using Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Solution-Focused Therapy, Motivational Interviewing, and Mindfulness approaches.

 Everyone has their own unique path in life.
 These paths may lead to unexpected turns, different destinations, or hit a few bumps along the way creating feelings of uncertainty.
 Such experiences and feelings of anxiety and uncertainty may lead us into uncharted territory, challenging us to overcome.
 Change is hard, and change can vastly impact our social, emotional, behavioral, and physiological responses.
 I strive to create an atmosphere of safety, acceptance, openness, trust, and respect.
 It is my hope that we can create a therapeutic relationship while working together to meet goals and strengthen personal development.
 I want everyone to have a place where they can embrace their journey and overcome situations on life’s path that hold them back.
 Everyone is on their own path called life, but you do not have to walk it alone.